ivlo11/todo-endpoint/README.md

  * 'lib/appengine-testing.jar' (jar is in SDK directory lib/testing/)
 2. Configure build path and bound App Engine SDK to your configured SDKs (this was written with appengine-java-sdk-1.9.24 - 1.9.22)
 3. Update the Constant.java file with your Google App Engine ClientIds
+4. Run (or Debug) as a Web Application
+5. Happy Todo'ing :)